Nadal Eyes French Open Bid Despite Early Rome Exit - UrduPoint

 The 22-year-old came into the event having won the Madrid Open last weekend and will also be gunning for a fourth French Open crown later this month.

-Four-time Grand Slam champion Noami Osaka is also in the last 16 after beating 10th-seed Daria Kasatkina 6-3, 6-3 in the Grand Stand Arena.

-Osaka is ranked at 173 in the world after taking a break from the tour to have her first child but is in good form, yet to drop a set in her first Rome tournament in three years.
+Osaka is ranked at 173 in the world after taking a break from the tour to have her first child but is in good form, yet to drop a set after beating 10th-seeded Kasatkina 6-3, 6-3.

+"I'm very grateful to be healthy because I know how much hard work it took for me to be here," Osaka told reporters.

+"I don't know.
+I feel like I'm just clawing my way back to hopefully where I think I belong."

 Recent Stories